Exchange Programme for

 and Funding

-The training will start in the second half of the year and last for three months.
-The fellow will receive a grant (€3.500,-) upon completion of the training, delivery of a final report and submission of original flight tickets and accommodation receipts.
+The training will start in the second half of the year in accordance with the training center and last for three months.
+The scholarship must be completed by the end of 2025.
+The scholar will receive a grant (€3.500,-) upon completion of the training, delivery of a final report and submission of original flight tickets and accommodation receipts.
 The grant is intended to contribute in part to travel and accommodation expenses during the training period.
 ESOR cannot guarantee that the grant will cover these costs in full.
-During the period of the training the fellow is responsible for covering his/her expenses and his/her own health insurance.
+During the training period the scholar is responsible for covering their expenses and their own health insurance.
 The training itself is offered for free.
 Please note that in particular cases administrative charges may arise, which are to be covered by the grant.

 programme structure

-Based on weekly training programme modules, the trainee will familiarise him/herself with the institution’s imaging equipment.
-He/She will then learn data handling and post-processing at different workstations, followed by case-by-case hands-on teaching on routine clinical cases with different modalities from experienced staff.
+Based on weekly training programme modules, the trainee will familiarise themself with the institution’s imaging equipment.
+They will then learn data handling and post-processing at different workstations, followed by case-by-case hands-on teaching on routine clinical cases with different modalities from experienced staff.
 The training institutions expose each trainee to at least 100 brain studies and 100 spine studies that require CT and/or MRI evaluation as well as at least 50 angiography cases.
-Furthermore the trainee will be trained by a mentor in the interpretation of imaging studies from an established teaching archive of previous cases.
-At the end of the training programme the trainee should be proficient in discussing the appropriate imaging modality and imaging technique with referring clinicians and be able to interpret different neuro examinations on his/her own.
+Training will be delivered by a mentor in the interpretation of imaging studies from an established teaching archive of previous cases.
+At the end of the training programme the trainee should be proficient in discussing the appropriate imaging modality and imaging technique with referring clinicians and be able to interpret different neuro examinations on their own.

-In non-native English speaking training centres teaching would be in English, while major radiological conferences and reporting may be in the local language.
+Training in non-native English speaking centres is in English, but radiological conferences and reporting may be in the local language.
 Some knowledge of the local language may be an advantage.

 The trainee will be able to observe clinical activities, but will not have direct patient care responsibilities.

-It is the trainee’s responsibility to communicate with the centre regarding the details of the training and whether more responsibilities than observer status can be obtained.
-ESOR solely acts as facilitator and coordinator between the training centre and the trainee.
+It is the trainee’s responsibility to communicate with the centre should the trainee want greater responsibilities.
+ESOR acts solely as a facilitator and coordinator between the training centre and the trainee.

 Certification